 We threw out over 3,000 bags of candy, disrupted a live broadcast of the parade for a selfie, sweat a lot in our costumes, but took home another first place trophy!

-Brian and Hollie have been busy this summer cooking up steaks, hamburgers, nachos, and tacos this summer!
+Brian and Hollie have been busy this summer cooking up steaks, hamburgers, nachos, and tacos for what seems like a weekly pot luck!

 Have you heard of Maslow’s Hierarchy of Needs?
 It’s simple, it’s basic, and can really sum up the Mill Haven Foods Experience.
 Maslow’s Hierarchy is a pyramid, showing basic human needs for motivation.
 Really, it could be the Slater way and explains why we are constantly moving towards the next project.